vaing85/zappay-app/README.md

-# ⚡ ZapCash - Lightning Fast Payments
+# ⚡ ZapPay - Lightning Fast Payments

-ZapCash is a modern, lightning-fast peer-to-peer payment application built with React, TypeScript, and Tailwind CSS.
+ZapPay is a modern, lightning-fast peer-to-peer payment application built with React, TypeScript, and Tailwind CSS.
 Send money instantly with the power of a lightning bolt!

 ## 🚀 Features